-The Arkansas Small Estate Affidavit is a legal document that is used when a family member passes away with a total estate value of less than $100,000.
-Using the form replaces the probate process (that takes place through a court of law), which can save the successor (person completing the form) a considerable amount of both time and money.
+An Arkansas small estate affidavit is a legal instrument used by the heirs of a recently deceased family member to distribute their possessions.
+The form replaces the probate process, which can save the successor (the person completing the form) a considerable amount of time and money.

 The document may only be used when the decedent did not leave a will, and the estate’s value reflects the definition of a “small estate”, which is an estate with a net value under $100,000.
 The heirs must also wait at least forty-five (45) days after the decedent has died before they can file the form.

 - Statutes: Ch.
 41 (§§ 28-41-101 to 28-41-104)

 - Required Wait After Death: Forty-five (45) days

 - Signing Requirements: Must be signed by the affiant and the deputy clerk.

 - Fees: $25 + $5 for each copy